drshika/gjournal/index.md

 ### Local Machine Instructions

 1. Download a **text editor** (VSCode: https://code.visualstudio.com/download) and make sure you have a version of **python** greater than 3.0 and https://pip.pypa.io/en/stable/installation/ installed.
-To check your python version, run the following command:
+To check your Python version, run the following command:
 ```bash
    $  python --version
 ```